Big Cove YMCA Camp: Summer

 Big Cove's summer season runs for eight weeks; with two-month-long leadership sessions, three two-week sessions (offered to Juniors and Seniors), eight one-week sessions (offered to Juniors and Seniors), and four three-day sessions (offered to Little Big Cove).
 These sessions start the first weekend of July and run through to the end of August.
 Big Cove employs 45-50 staff and has an approximate capacity of 104 campers and 32 Leadership participants.

 Spring and fall

 During the spring and fall sessions, Big Cove is open to school or community groups to rent and use the facilities.
 During these times there is program staff on hand to provide programming and support to the group on site.
 Big Cove also provides all amenities needed including a cook.
 Although swimming is not available, many other program areas are fully functional; including high-ropes, archery, hiking, among others.
 The average group stays for three days and during the stay, they will participate in six program areas, as well as have a campfire, participate in a 'skit night', and have two camp-wide games.

 Programs

-Big Cove Y.M.C.A.
-Camp is split into four sections based on age:
+Big Cove YMCA Camp is split into four sections based on age: